-To enable the remote operation of autonomous systems over a wireless network, the design of both resource allocation and control policies should explicitly take into account the interplay between network resources and plant dynamics across the systems sharing the network --- see \cite{park_wireless_2018} for a survey of challenges in networked control systems.
-Resource allocation and scheduling for control systems has been studied extensively \cite{rehbinder_scheduling_2004, mo_sensor_2011, shi_optimal_2011, gatsis_opportunistic_2015, charalambous_resource_2017, eisen2019control, wu_optimal_2018}.
-Meanwhile, the \emph{co-design} of both resource allocation and control policies for WCSs is studied in \cite{molin2009lqg, bao_iterativedesign_2011, ramesh_schedulers_2013, gatsis_optimal_2014, rabi_sepdesign_2016} for linear systems.
-By introducing a decentralized information structure \cite[Proposition 1]{gatsis_optimal_2014}, for example, the overall joint optimization problem can be decoupled into separate control and allocation or scheduling problems, making the co-design problem more tractable: the optimal control policy is a standard LQR controller, and near-optimal communication policies can be found via approximate dynamic programming.
+To enable the remote operation of \emph{autonomous systems} over wireless networks, the design of resource allocation and control policies should explicitly take into account the interplay between network resources and the dynamics of the plants sharing the network.
+Resource allocation and scheduling for control systems have been studied extensively, see \cite{rehbinder_scheduling_2004, mo_sensor_2011, shi_optimal_2011, gatsis_opportunistic_2015, charalambous_resource_2017, eisen2019control, wu_optimal_2018} to name a few.
+Meanwhile, the \emph{co-design} of resource allocation and control policies for linear WCSs is studied in \cite{molin2009lqg, bao_iterativedesign_2011, ramesh_schedulers_2013, gatsis_optimal_2014, rabi_sepdesign_2016}.
+By introducing a decentralized information structure \cite[Proposition 1]{gatsis_optimal_2014}, for example, the joint optimization problem can be decoupled into separate control and allocation or scheduling problems, making the co-design problem more tractable: the optimal control policy is a standard LQR controller, and near-optimal communication policies can be found via approximate dynamic programming.
 Separating the design of control, scheduling and estimation policies, under the appropriate assumptions, is also the approach taken in \cite{molin2009lqg, bao_iterativedesign_2011, ramesh_schedulers_2013, rabi_sepdesign_2016}.
 The design of control and triggering policies for networked, possibly nonlinear systems is studied in \cite{heydari_codesign_adp}, whereas the design of control and power transmission policies for possibly nonlinear systems is approached in \cite{hu_codesign_fan_2019}.
 Although communication costs are penalized, the proposed approach does not take resource constraints into account.